matthewcruz/Serial-Lab/README.md

 <img src="/imgs/plotter.png" width="500">

 ## How to Log Serial Data?
-In order to log serial data, check the 'Data Logger' checkbox and select the desired output file, or create a new .txt or .csv file.
+In order to log serial data, check the 'Data Logger' checkbox then either select the desired output file, or create a new .txt or .csv file.
+Then click 'OK' in the file dialog.

 ## Download
 Available versions